YIFANLEE19/automa-wordpress-backup/README.md

 Users only need to set the time and address in this workflow to start using.

-This workflow is created by using **Automa**
+This workflow is created by using Automa.
 ---

 #### Read me before start using
 1. In Trigger, you can set your schedule.
-1. Please set your url first before start using this workflow
+1. Please set your url first before start using this workflow.